Translation and Linguistic Hybridity in Intercultural Settings

 Subject matter

-1) Introduction: the monolingual mindset and its basic assumptions; the multilingual paradigm and implications for translation; theoretical models and terminology; types of linguistic hybridity
+1) Introduction to the main issues: the monolingual mindset and its basic assumptions; the multilingual paradigm and implications for translation theory and practice; theoretical models and terminology; types of linguistic hybridity

 2) Historical perspective: Early Modern multilingualism; the development of national languages; colonial translation practices; Romantic glorification of the nation and implications for translation; globalization and migration

-5) Diaspora and migration literature: heritage languages in literary representations; métissage; contestatory hybridity
+4) Diaspora and migration literature: heritage languages and their functions in literary representations; métissage; the PenPal project; contestatory hybridity (linguistic terrorism) /indigenous hybridity

 Programs